 One of the main benefits of peanuts for ducks is their high protein content.
 Ducks require a diet that is rich in protein to support their growth, development, and overall health.

-Peanuts are a great source of protein, containing approximately 25 grams of protein per 100 grams of peanuts.
+Peanuts are a great source of protein, containing approximately 25 grams per 100 grams of peanuts.
 This makes them an ideal snack for ducks, particularly during periods of high energy expenditure, such as breeding and migration.

 2. Rich in Vitamins and Minerals